 My experience in ophthalmology sparked a need to explore how the brain used visual information to guide behavior.
 I entered the behavioral neuroscience program at the University of Delaware and studied under the supervision of Dr. David Northmore.
 As a graduate student, I studied vision in two species of fishes to understand how they maneuver swiftly in three-dimensions without colliding with objects in the environment.
 Although fish are interesting in their own right, the ultimate goal is to apply this knowledge to the building of artificial visual systems for people with disabilities or robots that need to explore environments independently.

 Since joining the faculty at Millersville University in the Fall of 2003, my teaching responsibilities have included Sensation and Perception, History of Psychology, Statistics, and Cognitive Science.
 My research interests still follow the perceptual changes caused by eye disease and eye surgery, but I have supervised a wide variety of graduate and undergraduete student research projects on topics ranging from the ability to detect detuned musical notes to the effects of cell phone dialing on driving.

 Most of my non-Millersville time is spent with my family.
 I am also a part-part-time musician on a little mission to convince people that the best music has its roots in either the Ireland of the 1800s or the England of the 1980s.
 I continue to gather evidence in support of this theory.

-Hallock, H., Garman, H., Cook, S., Gallagher, S. (In Review).
-An Evaluation of Survival Processing for Taste Memory.
+Hallock, H., Cook, S., Gallagher, S. (In Review).
+An Evaluation of Survival Processing for Taste Recognition.